cysouw/diathesis/text/c13_zumInfinitive.md

 Another phenomenon that looks like a *Präpositions­in­fi­ni­tiv*, but has to be strictly separated from it, are prepositions with infinitives that function as adverbial modifiers in the sentence.
 These are constituents that consist of a preposition, an article and an infinitive, like *zum Laufen*, in which the preposition and the article are obligatorily fused.
 However, they have an adverbial status in the sentence.
 Because adverbials are syntactically optional, the easiest test for such adverbial usage is to simply leave them out.
 The resulting sentence should still be grammatical.

 There are a few common adverbial uses that can be identified by the possibility of a very specific paraphrase.
-First, teleological ('goal oriented') *zum‑In­fi­ni­tiv* adverbials are especially common, like, *zum Schwimmen* in [@next a].
+First, teleological ("goal oriented") *zum‑In­fi­ni­tiv* adverbials are especially common, like, *zum Schwimmen* in [@next a].
 Such adverbials can be paraphrased as 'with the intent to', or in German as *um zu+In­fi­ni­tiv*.
 A second frequently used adverbial phrase is the temporal *beim‑In­fi­ni­tiv*, meaning 'while' [@next b].
 In German such usage can be paraphrased by *während+In­fi­ni­tiv*.
 Other prepositions with infinitives are less frequent in adverbial function.
 Some incidental locational examples can also be found, like an allative ('from') *vom‑In­fi­ni­tiv* [@next c] or ablative ('to') *zum‑In­fi­ni­tiv* [@next d].

 ::: ex
 - Er ist [zum Schwimmen] durch die halbe Stadt gelaufen. \
-  (= 'um zu schwimmen')
+  (= um zu schwimmen)
 - Er verletzt sich [beim Schälen einer Avocado]. \
-  (= 'während des Schälens')
+  (= während des Schälens)
 - Er nimmt den Zug [von dem täglichen Einkaufen] nach Hause. \
-  (= 'vom Einkaufen kommend')
+  (= vom Einkaufen kommend)
 - Er fährt mit dem Bus [zum Grillen an der Lahn]. \
-  (= 'zum Ort, wo gegrillt wird')
+  (= zum Ort, wo gegrillt wird)
 :::

 These adverbials do not adhere to most of the characteristics of the *Präpositions­in­fi­ni­tiv*, except for the fact that the preposition and article are typically fused.
 However, the preposition and article can optionally be separated [@last b], the whole phrase can move rather freely inside the sentence [@last a], and the infinitive can be modified by a genitive [@last b], an adjective [@last c], or a prepositional phrase [@last d].